mahabhu/CSE471_assignment/blog.md

 Therefore, $\mathbf{x}_\star$ is indeed a Nash equilibrium.
 This finally, finally concludes the proof. $\blacksquare$

-## Insights and Implications

-### Key Takeaways

-1. **Convergence Assurance**: Satisficing paths guarantee convergence to Nash equilibrium in finite normal-form games.
-2. **Breaking Cycles**: The use of suboptimal updates avoids cyclical behaviors common in adversarial dynamics.
-3. **Distributed Applicability**: This approach can be implemented in decentralized systems where agents independently assess their satisfaction.

-### Implications for MARL

-- **Exploration and Exploitation**: The satisficing principle balances exploration (for unsatisfied agents) and exploitation (for satisfied agents).
-- **Scalability**: Reducing updates for satisfied agents minimizes computational overhead in large systems.

----

-## Broader Applications

-### Markov Games:
+### Application to Markov Games

-A Markov game is a generalization of both normal form games (multiplayer, singleton state) and Markov Decision Process (single player, multi state).
+Markov game is a generalization of both normal form games (multiplayer, singleton state) and Markov Decision Process (single player, multi state).
 There are $n$ players and discounted rewards, described by a list
 $\mathcal{G} = (n, \mathcal{S}, \mathcal{A}, \mathcal{T}, \mathbf{r}, \gamma)$,
 where $\mathcal{S}$ is a finite set of states,
 $\mathcal{A} = \mathcal{A}^1 \times \cdots \times \mathcal{A}^n$